flowerforce/flower/packages/flower-react/README.md

 To modify the internal state of Flower, besides passing initialData as a prop, we can always modify and read the state through the components **FlowerField** and **FlowerValue**.

-N.B.: We must use FlowerField and FlowerValue component provided by `@flowerforce/flower-react-form`
+N.B.: We must use FlowerField component provided by `@flowerforce/flower-react-form` N.B.: We must use FlowerValue component provided by `@flowerforce/flower-react-shared`

 _FlowerField_ pass two props, onChange and value, to properly modify and read the value from the state of Flower.
 _FlowerValue_ pass value, to properly read the value from the state of Flower.